sjt4825/MCA-2022/README.md

 ![Starlight Waveform](data/Week%208/Starlight%20waveform.png)
 ![Starlight Spectrogram](data/Week%208/Starlight%20spectrogram.png)

-With time frequency analysis it allows us to see a representation of how often each frequency is present in the recording, this can suggest which key the piece is in.
-Whereas with waveform based analysis it is a lot harder to pick out frequencies and they are not represented in a clear way, there is also no measure of how often each frequency occurs.
-We can see a representation of how prevalent each frequency and therefore note is.
+With time-frequency analysis we are able to see a representation of the frequencies present in the recording as well as how often they appear.
+Whereas with waveform based analysis, it is a lot harder to pick out frequencies.
+Waveform analysis mostly shows us the amplitude of the sound as a whole but time-frequency analysis shows us the amplitude over the whole spectrum of frequencies.

-Time frequency depicts frequency a lot more clearly than wavefrom analysis.
-It also shows us a lot more useful information than a waveform does
+At just before the 2 minute mark on the "Starlight" waveform, we can see that the amplitude of the sound has decreased.
+If however we look at the spectrogram for this same time period, we can see a lot of the lower frequencies have decreased but that the frequencies around 500-700Hz have stayed relatively the same amplitude as before.
+If we listen to the song at his section we can hear that the bass guitar has dropped out of the mix but there is still an electric guitar playing a melody in the upper range.
+This is represented by the spectrogram but not the waveform.

 # Week 9
 [Back to top of page](https://sjt4825.github.io/MCA-2022/#lab-portfolio)